Our First Love

 His love and His judgement are a packaged deal.
 You can't have one without the other.

-Which brings me to the passage I'd read in my personal devotions the day after Pastor preached.
+Which brings me to the passage I read in my personal devotions the day after Pastor preached.
 I was in 2 Thessalonians chapter three.
 There is a lot about judging and separating yourselves from those with false doctrine.
 It's something I know the denomination I belong to is really passionate about and dedicated to--with good cause.
 I mean the chapter is full about how we should do that!

 But ye, brethren, be not weary in well doing.
 And if any man obey not our word by this epistle, note that man, and have no company with him, that he may be ashamed.
 Yet count him not as an enemy, but admonish him as a brother.
 2 Thess.
 3:13-15